vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_plugin_installation.html.md

 Please follow our step by step process to get started.

 <h2> 1.
 Download & Unzip Android SDK <small><a href="http://developer.android.com/sdk/index.html#download", target="_blank", style="color:#57A3E8">download link</a></small></h2>
-Download Android SDK (ignore if you already have it installed) from [Official Android page](http://developer.android.com/sdk/index.html#download). **You just need to download & unzip the SDK.
+Download Android SDK (ignore if you already have it installed) from [official Android SDK download page](http://developer.android.com/sdk/index.html#download). **You just need to download & unzip the SDK.
 No installation required.**

 > You need to have the latest Android SDK installed on your computer.
 Ignore this step if you already have the latest SDK.